 Entry requirements: No simultaneously submitted work.
 An entry may include one, two, or three poems, but no more than a total of ten standard pages in 12-point or larger type.
 Work previously published in any form will not be considered.
 Current subscribers to The Georgia Review may enter the competition free of charge*; non-subscribers may begin a subscription at the time of entry—$30 for four issues, which is $10 off the regular price—or pay an entry fee of $15.

-*Current subscribers (i.e.: subscribers with an active, paid subscription) should email firstname.lastname@example.org and provide their name and mailing address in order to receive a link to submit for free.
-Please allow 24 hours to process your request.
+*Current subscribers (those with an active, paid subscription) should email firstname.lastname@example.org and provide their name and mailing address in order to receive a link to submit for free.
+Please allow 24 hours for your request to be processed.

-Postal submissions: Include (1) a cover letter that confirms the poem or poems will not be under consideration elsewhere during the judging period, (2) a self-addressed and stamped envelope for announcement of contest winner and notice of whether your work has been selected for publication, and (3) if you are not a current subscriber, a check for either $30 to begin your subscription or $15 to cover your entry fee.
+Postal submissions: Include (1) a cover letter that provides the submitter’s phone number and email address and confirms that the poem or poems will not be under consideration elsewhere during the judging period, (2) a self-addressed and stamped envelope for announcement of contest winner and notice of whether your work has been selected for publication, and (3) if you are not a current subscriber, a check for either $30 to begin your subscription or $15 to cover your entry fee.
 Checks should be made payable to The Georgia Review, and envelopes should be addressed to The Loraine Williams Poetry Prize, The Georgia Review, Room 706A Main Library, the University of Georgia, Athens, GA 30602-9009.

 Online submissions: Instructions for submitting online can be found on Submittable.
 No prize entries will be accepted until March 1, and submissions will close May 1.

 Please note that students, faculty, staff, and administrators currently affiliated with the University of Georgia are ineligible for the LWPP.
 Intimate friends, relatives, colleagues, and former or current students of a judge are also ineligible to enter.
 Previous winners of our contest should wait three years before entering again.